 - Night Lights – A drunkard always knows which bar is open by looking to see if the lights are on.
 Likewise, When a frog notices your porch or garden lights at night, he knows he can hop on in to indulge in the bug of his choice.
 A dark garden tells both bugs and frogs that the bar is closed for the night.

 - Snakes in a Yard! – A good snake repellent can help keep garter snakes out of the yard (and even dangerous snakes like copperheads or rattlesnakes) and is pretty safe compared to most chemical repellents.
 The great part is that reptiles and amphibians share quite a few traits, so the repellent is also somewhat effective against frogs.

 - Stagnant Water – Stagnant or swampy water is a welcome sight for frogs.
 Not only does it provide a place to lay their eggs, it also means there’ll be a lot of tasty insects, such as mosquitos.
-Drain, remove, or fill in any sources of stagnant water to get rid of a major pest amenity.
+Drain, remove, or fill in any stagnant water sources to get rid of a major pest amenity.

 Frogs in a Pond